How to Sell a House by Owner in South Carolina: Your SC FSBO Guide

 Whether required by law or not, some sellers may prefer to provide the disclosures before an offer has even been presented so that a prospective buyer is more informed beforehand and less likely to withdraw from a deal later on.

 In an agent-assisted sale, your listing agent would likely provide you with the required disclosure form(s).
-However, as a FSBO seller, you can obtain the Residential Property Condition Disclosure Statement from the South Carolina Real Estate Commission or online at eForms.
+However, as a FSBO seller, you can obtain the Residential Property Condition Disclosure Statement or online at eForms.

 What will you be asked?
 In South Carolina, you can expect to disclose any significant defects or issues you’re aware of concerning: